 To become a CPA, you need to pass all four parts of the CPA exam with a score of at least 75%.
 The four sections take 14 hours to complete and cover:

 Should you fail any section, you can apply for re-examination.

 Make sure you take the exam as soon as possible after your studies to maximize your chance of passing.
-This is also another reason you should enroll in an accounting program with excellent CPA exam passing rates and a rigorous curriculum covering all exam topics.
+This is also another reason you should enroll in an accounting program with excellent CPA exam passing rates and a rigorous curriculum covering all exam topics and current tax laws.

 Step 8: Start the Job Search

 Once you’ve met the education and examination requirements and you’ve acquired some experience in accounting, it’s time to land that dream job.
 Although the Big Four auditing firms are the biggest employers of accountants in The United States, their selection process is competitive, so you need to stand out.

 When seeking a job as a graduate, make use of your previous accounting experience.
 Contact the university’s placement office and career services even if you already graduated, and make sure to ask people in your professional network about possible opportunities in your related field.

 A good first step is to attend a career fair at your school, whether you are a student or an alumnus.
 Research the companies attending and the job vacancies available and make a convincing first impression when talking to potential recruiters.

 You can also join a professional organization such as the American Accounting Association (AAA), the Professional Accounting Society of America (PASA) or the American Institute of Certified Public Accountants (AICPA).
 This will help you broaden your network, improve your resume and meet potential employers.

 Finally, look for job openings online and make sure to present yourself in the best possible light when applying – both through your resume and at the interview.